troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/services.md

 Support is structured into three tiers:

-### **Essentials**
+### **Essentials** - *One-off clarity*
-One-off clarity.
-- Single testing sessions
+- Single testing or assessment session.
-- Reports and visualizations
+- Clear report with key findings and next-step recommendations.
-- Ready-to-use templates and resources
+- Ready-to-use templates or tools where relevant.

 ---

-### **Applied**
+### **Applied** - *Ongoing guidance across a training phase or season*
-For those requiring ongoing support.
-- Regular monitoring
+- Regular monitoring and check-ins.
-- Programming consultation
+- Training or testing adjustments based on trends.
-- Progress reviews and adjustments
+- Periodic progress reviews tied to performance goals.

 ---

-### **High-Performance**
+### **High-Performance** - *Fully integrated systems for teams or programs*
-For environments requiring fully custom systems.
-- Integrated testing models
+- Custom testing and monitoring models.
-- Custom dashboards and analytics
+- Dashboards and analytics aligned to staff workflows.
-- Organization-level performance frameworks
+- Organization-level frameworks for consistency and planning.

 ---